(Fully Retired as of June 2021)

-Parker Sensei, President of the Irvine Branch, began her Aikido training in 1980 and served as uch-deshi (apprentice) to Tourda Sensei from 1981-1986.
+Parker Sensei, Founder and Chief Instructor of Mumonkan-Do Aikido, began her Aikido training in 1980 and served as uch-deshi (apprentice) to Tourda Sensei from 1981-1986.
 She holds a California Community College teaching credential and she taught Aikido at Orange Coast College for 25 years.
-Though retired now from her position at Orange Coast College, she continues as the senior instructor at Mumonkan-Do Aikido.
+She has been retired from her position at Orange Coast College for many years.
+She is now fully retired from her position as senior instructor of Mumonkan-Do Aikido as well.
+Most of her time is spent seeing private clients in her healing practices.
 Click here for more about Parker Sensei.

 (Retired from teaching in 1996)

 McBratney Sensei, Parker Sensei’s first black belt, created the Youth Program at Mumonkan-Do Aikido in 1991.
 He taught the youth class until 1996, when he retired in order to spend more time with his developing family.
 Their first child was born in April 1997 . . . and their SIXTH child was born in October 2007.
 Though family commitments took him away from his training, Aikido was “in his blood” (his words).
 As evidence of his love for Aikido, he returned to train (believe it or not) in 2016.
 But work and family demands, again, took him away from us.
 Parker Sensei and McBratney Sensei remain teacher and student, and are still in regular contact.
 McBratney Sensei’s strong spirit will always remain within the walls of the Mumonkan-Do Dojo.
 He excelled in both aspects of Aikido partnership -- as the executor of technique (she-te) and the receiver of technique (uke).

 McBratney Sensei as She-te

 (Retired from teaching in 2005)